Sütçü İmam incident: Turkish Version of Events

-A Soldier's Version of Events
+Alternate View

-An American relief worker who was working in Marash at the time, Stanley E. Kerr, was able to interview an Armenian soldier who was serving in the French Legion at the time.
-He was interviewed years later for Kerr's book, and was unaware of the Turkish version.
-According to him, an Armenian rakıcı (that is, a person who prepares the popular alcoholic drink rakı) was serving several Armenian legionnaires with his drink when one of them, who was intoxicated after drinking one cup too many, approached a Muslim woman exiting the bath and removed her veil.
+A less dramatic account of the event is presented by an American relief worker who was working in Marash at the time, Stanley E. Kerr.
+According to an Armenian working for the French legion he interviewed years later for his book (who was unaware of the Turkish version), an Armenian rakıcı (that is, a person who prepares the popular alcoholic drink rakı) was serving several Armenian legionnaires with his drink when one of them, who was intoxicated after drinking one cup too many, approached a Muslim woman exiting the bath and removed her veil.
 An altercation followed and an unknown assailant (possibly Sütçü İmam) shot and killed one of the legionnaires, but, incidentally, not the offending one.

 Memory

-In memory of this incident, Kahramanmaraş Sütçü İmam University is named after Sütçü İmam in 1992. Çakmakcı Sait would be commemorated with both a school and a mosque in his name.
+In memory of this alleged incident, Kahramanmaraş Sütçü İmam University is named after Sütçü İmam in 1992.
 Necmettin Erbakan tended to reference the role of Islamic notables during the Turkish War of Independence- such as Sütçü İmam and Rıdvan Hoca.